MiguelCastillo/Brackets-FileTreeSync/README.md

 Brackets-FileTreeSync
 =====================

-Link the File Tree with the Editor so that opening a document will automatically expand and select the file in the tree.
+Link the File Tree with the Editor so that opening a document will automatically expand and select the file in the source tree.